Information for public authorities, businesses and other organisations on the outcome for public procurement policy in a no-deal Brexit scenario.

 The requirement to advertise in Contracts Finder, MOD Defence Contracts Online, Public Contracts Scotland, Sell2Wales and eTendersNI will remain unchanged.

 What contracting authorities need to do now

-Contracting authorities who are currently working with a third party provider (ie an ‘e-Sender’) to submit notices to the EU Publications Office should be able to continue to use them provided that the e-Sender successfully completes integration work to post notices to the new UK e-notification Service.
+Contracting authorities who are currently working with a third-party provider (for example, an ‘e-Sender’) to submit notices to the EU Publications Office should be able to continue to use them provided that the e-Sender successfully completes integration work to post notices to the new UK e-notification service.

 - Adam (useadam.co.uk)

 - European Dynamics